acmoudleysa/Bioprocess-DL-MLOps/README.md

 - For ML: [PRML](https://www.youtube.com/@sinatootoonian9129)

 I will have a notebook folder to keep all the notes of the things I have studied.
 I am following the first book (top-bottom approach).

+## MLOps Workflow
+During development, I use DVC and MLflow to manage and track data and model versions.
+DVC ensures reproducibility by versioning datasets and models, while MLflow tracks experiments, logs metrics, and manages model versions.
+Once experiments are complete and models are ready, I push all changes to GitHub.

+GitHub Actions then automates the CI/CD process, testing, building, and deploying Docker containers for both Airflow DAGs (handling retraining) and the prediction web app.
+The containers are hosted to simulate a production environment.
+Since I don’t have a cloud storage membership, Google Drive serves as a free storage solution where Airflow uploads the trained models.
+This allows the web app to access and load the latest models regularly.